Marketing / Monday March 2, 2026

 It’s time to build your customer journey map.
 The process is relatively easy as long as you have done your research.
 So, let’s go through the process step by step.

-Depending on your goals, you will know what type of customer journey map template you need.
+Depending on your goals, you will know which customer journey map template you need.
 You will soon be able to build such a template yourself, but until then, you can use the vast libraries of Canva or Miro to find a customer journey template that fits your product and needs.
 Even if you want to build your own customer journey map, you can always draw some inspiration from the designs in these two libraries.

 The goal of this exercise is to help you establish the scenario.
 Each aspect of your customer’s journey can be observed through this method.
-So, crystalize your goal and build your scenario.
+So, crystallize your goal and build your scenario.
 Then, place your buyer persona inside.
 It’s like playing a simulator, but mostly, the action takes place in your mind.

 Now that you have your persona and setting, it’s time to divide it into different phases.
 This will give you a clearer view of how customers react during different stages in their journey.

-Determine the touchpoints
+4. Determine the Touchpoints

 Going through all the stages, you can pinpoint all the troublesome aspects of your offering and take action to change them.
 However, before we get to the action, you need to identify the opportunities.